MargaretKrutikova/mst-react-ts-guide/README.md

 ### CRUD on models in a nested list

-A draft poll has a list of choices of type `PollDraftChoice`, that can be added, read, edited and removed.
+A draft poll has a list of choices, that can be added, edited and removed.
 Currently we have an action to update a choice (`setChoice`), but there are no actions to remove an existing choice or add a new one.

-The tricky part here is removal.
-Since actions can only modify the model they belong to or their children, the `PollDraftChoice` model can't remove itself and can only be removed in its parent `PollDraft` since it "owns" the list of choices.
-This means `PollDraftChoice` model will need a `remove` action which will delegate its removal to `PollDraft` which is fetched via `getParent` helper from `mobx-state-tree`.
+Adding is rather trivial, but removal is a bit tricky.
+We want to be able to use `choice.remove()` somewhere in a `react` component.
+But actions can only modify the model they belong to or their children, so a choice can't simply remove itself and can only be removed in its parent `PollDraft` since it "owns" the list of choices.
+This means `PollDraftChoice` model will need a `remove` action which will delegate its removal to `PollDraft`, which is fetched via `getParent` helper from `mobx-state-tree`.

-Here is the code:
+Here is the code (using [shortid](https://github.com/dylang/shortid) to generate unique ids):

 ```typescript
 import { destroy, getParent, Instance, cast } from "mobx-state-tree"